See How Easily You Can Make A Faux Opal

 Here are the finished faux opals:

-You can see the difference easier in the two charms with the black opaque resin layer behind them.
-The crinkled paper charm is at the top and looks more like a natural opal. (at least to me)
+You can see the difference between the two styles.
+The crinkled paper charm is at the top and looks more like a natural opal.

 faux opal tutorial